 New Unit Makes Advanced, Early Detection More Accessible

-AUSTIN, Texas – (July 13, 2012) – Women who live in Central Texas, including those with low incomes who are uninsured, now have greater access to advanced breast cancer screening technology with the arrival of Seton Healthcare Family’s new mobile mammography unit – The Big Pink Bus.
+AUSTIN, Texas – (July 13, 2012) – Women who live in Central Texas, including those with low incomes who are uninsured, now have greater access to advanced breast cancer screening technology with the arrival of Ascension Ascension Seton’s new mobile mammography unit – The Big Pink Bus.

-“Early detection is the best fight against breast cancer, yet, too many women have multiple barriers to accessing breast health services-including little or no money to pay for health care, lack of transportation, cultural and language barriers, and limited time off from work,” said Diana Resnik, president and CEO of community care for Seton Healthcare Family.
+“Early detection is the best fight against breast cancer, yet, too many women have multiple barriers to accessing breast health services-including little or no money to pay for health care, lack of transportation, cultural and language barriers, and limited time off from work,” said Diana Resnik, president and CEO of community care for Ascension Seton.
 “With The Big Pink Bus, we will provide breast cancer screening services using advanced digital technology to those who would otherwise not have access to them.”

 Friday, July 13, The Big Pink Bus tour